Mark Abma

 Mark Abma (born March 3, 1980) is a professional freeskier from Whistler Blackcomb, British Columbia.
 He has won numerous awards, including the Powder Video Award for Best Male Performance in 2007 and 2005.
 Abma was first known as a mogul and park skier, but moved on to the back country and heliskiing later in his career.
 He has been featured in many extreme skiing movies.

+Career

+Abma started skiing on Sasquatch Mountain in 1994 when the Hemlock Ski Club was first developed.
+He was a part of that program until 1998, when he moved to Whistler to join the provincial freestyle ski team.
+Abma first starred in a Matchstick Productions film in 2003, shortly after he won “skier of the year.”

 Projects

 Recently, Mark has started up an advocacy group called One Step, whose goal is to help skiers and ski resorts reduce their carbon footprint.

 Moreover, Abma helped Salomon to design their ski called the "Shogun".